byvasco/byvasco-site/collections/_posts/2019-09-11-organizing-sass-projects-.md

 ---
 title:  How I organize Sass projects
-date: 2019-09-11 00:00:00 Z
-categories:
-- collections
-- Development
 image-dir: organizing-sass-projects

+categories: Development
 ---

 These last few days I’ve been busy working on cleaning all the stylesheets from the [H19](https://hole19golf.com) website.
 It may seem tedious and boring but I’m actually enjoying it, I like the idea of transforming chaos into order.